If you only have one day in Milan, then this the perfect itinerary for your city trip in the Italian Metropole.

 Without a doubt, this was our highlight of the day in Milan.

-Taking the stairs is also achievable for people with moderate condition, as it is only about 250 steps to the top.
+Taking the stairs is also achievable for people with moderate fitness, as it is only about 250 steps to the top.

 Time effort at Duomo di Milano: 1-2 hours for getting upstairs, walking on the rooftop and taking pictures of the beautiful architecture and panoramas of Milan.